 Learn About Chincoteague Ponies

 In 1985, the National Chincoteague Pony Association was founded to register all horses that were auctioned during Pony Penning Day.
 A second registry, the Chincoteague Pony Association, was created in 1994 to maintain a breed registry and stud book of all Chincoteague Ponies, including those bred on the mainland.
-Currently, there are nearly 1,000 Chincoteague ponies living throughout the mainland of US and Canada.
+Currently, there are only 150 Chincoteague ponies living on the Chincoteague and Assateague Islands.